ClemGavoille/performance_projection_sc2024/README.md

 drrun -c ./bin/libflops_bytes_noroi.so  -- <executable> <arguments>
 ```

-Results are in the flops_bytes_PID.log file in you current directory in csv format.
+Results are in the flops_bytes_PID.log file in you current directory in CSV format.

 ## Run with script